 is compatible with the Frobenius structures.
-Tensoring with $\mc{L}(s)$ to both sides, we get the lemma. \end{proof}
+Tensoring both sides with $\DwL(s)$ , we get the lemma. \end{proof}

-\begin{prop} Let $\mc{M}$ be a holonomic $F$-$\Dan{\ms{S},\mb{Q}}$-module, and $\mf{s}\in\mb{A}^1_k(\overline{k})$.
+\begin{prop} Let ${M}$ be a holonomic $F$-$\Dan{\ms{S},\mb{Q}}$-module, and $\mf{s}\in\mb{A}^1_k(\overline{k})$.
 Recall the isomorphism

-in Definition \ref{dfnlocalfrobfou}.
-Then for any $m\in\mc{M}$, we have
+in Definition {\normalfont\ref{dfnlocalfrobfou}}.
+Then for any $m\in {M}$, we have

 Here, $\Upsilon$ is the operator of Lemma {\normalfont\ref{globalfourier}}. \end{prop} \begin{proof} Since Frobenius structures are compatible with base changes and $\Upsilon_\pi$ does not depend on a base as well, we may suppose that $\mf{s}$ is a $k$-rational point by Lemma \ref{nongeometpt}.
 From now on, we assume that $s:=\mf{s}$ is a rational point.
-Let $\mc{M}^\mr{can}$ be the canonical extension of $\tau^*_s\mc{M}$ at $s$.
-Then we define a homomorphism $\epsilon_{\mc{M}^{\mr{can}}}$ (the dotted arrow below) so that the following diagram is commutative.
+Let ${M}^\mr{can}$ be the canonical extension of $\tau^*_s {M}$ at $s$.
+Let $\epsilon_{{M}^{\mr{can}}}$ be the unique homomorphism making the following diagram commutative.

-Here the horizontal isomorphisms are induced by the canonical isomorphism $\mc{M}\cong\mc{M}^{\mr{can}}|_{\eta_s}$.
-For any $x'\in\Gamma(\ms{P}^{(1)},\mc{M}^{\mr{can}})$, we get
+Here the horizontal isomorphisms are induced by the canonical isomorphism ${M}\cong {M}^{\mr{can}}|_{\eta_s}$.
+For any $x'\in\Gamma(\Pone^{(1)},{M}^{\mr{can}})$, we get

 by Lemma \ref{globalfourier}.
-Let $\mc{N}$ be a differential $\mc{A}(\left]r,1\right[)$-module with Frobenius structure such that $\mc{R}\otimes\mc{N}\cong\widehat{\mc{M}^{\mr{can}}}| _{\eta_\infty}$, and let $\ms{M}^{(m)}$ be a stable $\DcompQ{m}{\ms{A}^{(1)}}$-module such that $\DdagQ{\ms{A}^{(1)}}\otimes\ms{M}^{(m)}\cong\mc{M}^{\mr{can}} |_{\ms{A}^{(1)}}$.
-We note that $\mc{N}\hookrightarrow\ms{F}^{(s,\infty')}(\mc{M}^{\mr{can}})$.
-There exist an integer $N$ and isomorphisms
+Let ${N}$ be a differential $\mc{A}(\left]r,1\right[)$-module with Frobenius structure such that $\mc{R}\otimes {N}\cong\nF{{M}^{\mr{can}}}| _{\eta_\infty}$, and let $\ms{M}^{(m)}$ be a stable $\DcompQ{m}{\Aone^{(1)}}$-module such that $\DdagQ{\Aone^{(1)}}\otimes\ms{M}^{(m)}\cong {M}^{\mr{can}} |_{\Aone^{(1)}}$.
+We note that ${N}\hookrightarrow\ms{F}^{(s,\infty')}({M}^{\mr{can}})$.
+There exist an integer $\underline{n}$ and isomorphisms

 inducing the stationary phase isomorphisms.
 We note that the outer square of the diagram